derekschultz/job-worker/DESIGN.md

 4. In the event of a client disconnecting or ceasing to stream the output, it is removed from the map of subscribers.

-5. In the event that the job completes while streaming, the server continues to send any remaining output to the subscribers until all output has been sent.
-Once all output has been sent, the server sends a message to the subscribers indicating that the job has completed and the stream is ending.
+5. If the job completes while streaming, the server continues to send any remaining output to the client.
+Once all the output has been sent, the server sends a `JobLogsResponse` message with `jobCompleted` set to `true`.
+This indicates that the job has completed and the stream is ending.
+If the `Logs` API starts after the job completes, the server sends all the output that was captured during the job's execution, followed by the `JobLogsResponse` message indicating job completion.

-6. If the `Logs` API method is called after the job has already completed, the server sends all available output from the job to the client, followed by a message indicating that the job has completed and the stream is ending.
-If the output of the job is no longer available (for example, if it has been removed from the buffer to make room for other data), the server sends a message indicating that the output is not available.

 ## Implementation Details